Biden's inauguration rehearsal postponed - Politico

 Libby Hogan reports.

-A rehearsal for U.S President-elect Joe Biden's inauguration scheduled for Sunday has been postponed because of security concerns,..
+A rehearsal for U.S President-elect Joe Biden's inauguration has been postponed over security concerns, that's according to a Thursday night report in Politico, citing two people with knowledge of the decision.

-The president-elect’s Amtrak trip to Washington, planned for Monday, has also been canceled.
+The rehearsal, scheduled for Sunday, has been canceled along with a train trip from Delaware to Washington.

+The rehearsal has now been moved to Monday, according to the report.